PLK2/Security-Atlas/01-Initial-Setup.md

 The first step in this tutorial is to start with a rough sketch or outline of the network you want to study.

-Now let's create our first object.
+Let's create our first object.
 In our system, each object will be defined by its own, single text file.
 All we'll do is create a new text file with a filename  being the name of our object; then we'll include a heading in the file with the name of our object.
 In this case, "Sticky-Note-1":

 ```
 Sticky-Note-1.txt